cluttrdev/showdown/README.md

 ## Installation

-To install `gitlab-clickhouse-exporter` you can download a [prebuilt binary][prebuilt-binaries] that matches your system, e.g.
+To install `showdown` you can download a
+[prebuilt binary][prebuilt-binaries] that matches your system, e.g.

 ```shell